fauu/Kamite/README.md

 ![OCR manual block button](media/docs/ocr_manual-block.png) ![OCR manual block vertical button](media/docs/ocr_manual-block-vertical.png) ![OCR manual block horizontal button](media/docs/ocr_manual-block-horizontal.png)
 <!-- markdownlint-restore -->

-Select area around a block of text and Kamite will OCR the area as is.
+Select an area around a block of text and Kamite will OCR the area as is.

 For the `tesseract` engine, this command has separate vertical and horizontal variants that must be chosen manually depending on the orientation of the text